PQSB/pc_filter/README.md

 - The timestamp file must contain exactly one timestamp per point cloud.

 - Images, detections and semantic labels must contain the same number of frames as the point cloud sequence.

 ---

+# License

+This project is distributed under the terms of the LICENSE file included in this repository.